dchowitz/slire/README.md

 ### Business Logic with Transactions

-When transactions are required, we can reuse our specialized data access functions from the previous section.
+When transactions are required, you can reuse specialized data access functions from the previous section.
 The key is to let the caller manage the transaction boundary by passing the session to the adapter:

 ```typescript
 // Keep the business logic function unchanged from the specialized functions section